DoSomething/gambit/documentation/README.md

 ## Usage

-See https://florianholzapfel.github.io/express-restify-mongoose/ for docs on how to query the Users, Signups, Messages, and Actions endpoints.
+See https://florianholzapfel.github.io/express-restify-mongoose/ for docs on how to query the Users,  Messages, and Actions endpoints.

 ### Examples